 * 20 entries including: power grid infrastructure, a short history of wheat, gene chips, MySpace fakery, Hillary for president, ZUMWALT destroyer, global warming lawsuits, pythons in Florida, automotive black boxes, Iranian oil drought, traffic roundabouts in Canada, tracking spam, 21CN for the UK, bizarre warning labels.

 * FAKING IT ON MYSPACE: The MySpace social-networking system has made a splash over the last few years, and also created controversy over a supposed rash of sexual predators infesting the site.
-According to an essay on the MIT TECHNOLOGY REVIEW website by well-known computer columnist Wade Roush, the scandal over MySpace seems to be exaggerated.
+According to an essay on TECHNOLOGYREVIEW.com by well-known computer columnist Wade Roush, the scandal over MySpace seems to be exaggerated.
 MySpace has over 116 million subscribers, more than the population of Mexico; the incidence of sexual solicitation on the system is low, and the company is working to give the boot to nuisances.
 Surveys show that there is a fair amount of peer-to-peer sexual solicitation on the MySpace, but most of the time the recipients simply ignore it.

 Roush claims that the real threat of MySpace to commercialization.
 Since 2005 it's been owned by Rupert Murdoch's News Corp, which means a focus on the bottom line.
 Any operation with 116 million clients is going to have marketing clout, and Google has recently inked an exclusive agreement with MySpace to provide search capability and targeted ads on the system.